ProgrammerAL/Presentations-2025/confoo-2025/open-telemetry/presentation.md

 ---
 marp: true
-title: OpenTelemetry: More than just a different way to log
+title: Intro to OpenTelemetry for Developers
 paginate: true
 theme: gaia
 author: Al Rodriguez
 ---

-# OpenTelemetry: More than just a different way to log
+# Intro to OpenTelemetry for Developers

 with AL Rodriguez